metafacture/metafacture-core/README.md

 $ ./gradlew install
 ```

-The resulting distribution can be found in `metafacture-core/metafacture-runner/build/distributions/`.
+Besides the resulting distribution in `metafacture-core/metafacture-runner/build/distributions/` this also provides builds in your local maven repository.

 See [Code Quality and Style](https://github.com/metafacture/metafacture-core/wiki/Code-Quality-and-Style) on the wiki for further information on the sources.